Randomized Dimensionality Reduction for k-means Clustering: Preliminaries

+Given $\matX$ and $r$, it takes $O(nk)$ time to compute the probabilities and another $O(n + r)$ time to implement the sampling procedure via the technique in~\cite{Vos91}.
+In total, this method requires $O(nk)$ time. \end{definition}

-The next three lemmas present the effect of the above sampling procedure on orthogonal matrices.
+The next three lemmas present the effect of the above sampling procedure on certain spectral properties, e.g. singular values, of orthogonal matrices.
 The first two lemmas are known; short proofs are included for the sake of completeness.
-The third lemma follows easily from the first two results.
+The third lemma follows easily from the first two results (a proof of the lemma is given for completeness as well).
+We remind the reader that $\sigma_i^2(\matX)$ denotes the $i$th singular value squared of the matrix $\matX$.